 How is Tiktok different from Vine?
 Videos on Vine were only 6 seconds long, while Tiktok allots 60 seconds.
 Originally, Tiktok’s duration was 15 seconds, but that’s still significantly longer.

-Another crucial difference between Tiktok vs. Vine was that monetization was not available for the latter, hence creators had no incentive to keep making videos.
+Monetization not available for Vine, hence creators had no incentive to keep making videos.
 On the other hand, Tiktok allows monetization when the user meets the requirements, allowing them to have a source of income.

 Vine also lacked the video editing technology that Tiktok has today, making it inconvenient to use.
 Tiktok has video editing and different filters and effects that can make videos more appealing to watch.
 Additionally, the app includes a ‘Watch History‘ feature located in the ‘Watch History’ tab, which allows users to view their previously watched content and create more engaging videos.